koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 They realise, too many changes are planned for Friday, which is also the deployment day for the Phoenix.
 People start exchanging ideas and after a while, the distribution of the cards on the change board is much more even.

-Looking at the board, Bill realises the other 2 categories of work Erik had mentioned.
+Looking at the board, Bill realises the other two categories of work Erik had mentioned.

 > Wes and Patty did a manual inventory of all our projects, coming up with nearly a hundred projects.
 Those projects certainly represent two categories of work: business projects and internal IT projects.
 I realize that changes are the third category of work.
 >